An account in the Plan.

 A low-cost investment strategy in which a mutual fund attempts to match — rather than outperform — a particular stock or bond market index; also known as indexing.

-The plan manager is the person or entity that the State engages to provide administrative and other services for the plan.
-The Path2College 529 Plan manager is TIAA-CREF Tuition Financing, Inc. (TFI).
+The plan manager for the Path2College 529 College Savings Plan is TIAA-CREF Tuition Financing, Inc. (TFI).